lexis-project/orch-service-tosca-templates/README.md

 Repository of TOSCA components and Application Templates for LEXIS.

+## Annoucement
+This repository is **no longer actively maintained**, the LEXIS Platform source codes are now located at: https://opencode.it4i.eu/lexis-platform.

 ## Acknowledgement
 This code repository is a result / contains results of the LEXIS project.
 The project has received funding from the European Union’s Horizon 2020 Research and Innovation programme (2014-2020) under grant agreement No. 825532.